VirtualPatientEngine/AIAgents4Pharma/docs/talk2biomodels/cases/Case_1.md

 <img src="../figures/C1_q4.4.png" width="600"/>
 </details>

+### Ask questions to the published article using Retrieval-Augmented Generation (RAG)

- **Q4.5** Use RAG over the PDF to answer the questions related to the model.
-The user has to upload the PDF file of the article first.
+ **Q:** Ask questions to the published article concerning the model species.
+To utilize Retrieval-Augmented Generation (RAG) for answering questions about the model, the PDF file of the article should be uploaded first.
  The article can be found [here](https://ascpt.onlinelibrary.wiley.com/doi/epdf/10.1038/psp.2013.64).